apollo

 How to manage the interaction:

-Taking Cyproheptadine with Rathi Potassium Chloride Injection 10 ml is not recommended, as it can lead to an interaction, can be taken if your doctor has prescribed it.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.
-Do not stop any medication without talking to a doctor.
+Co-administration of Olanzapine and Rathi Potassium Chloride Injection 10 ml is not recommended as it leads to an interaction, it can be taken if advised by a doctor.
+However, if you experience any symptoms like severe abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of appetite, and/or black, tarry stools, contact a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Rathi Rathi Potassium Chloride Injection 10 ml Injection 10 ml: